 First let me tell you our location, because I found it super frustrating when I was searching for my dogs and had to click all over each website trying to figure out where in the heck the breeder was located.
 Don’t be fooled by my NY area code (where my husband is from) we are about 20 miles outside of Seattle, our address is Bothell but our housing development is right outside of the “Welcome to Mill Creek” sign.
 Bothell is pretty large so I think it helps to give that landmark to give a better idea.
+The Mill Creek Town Center is 1.5 miles from our house, if you want something to put in to maps and search.
 We our halfway between I5 and 405 – both are easy to get to.

 I see many breeders that live on 10+ acres where their dogs can run and nap under a tree but the truth is doodles are “velcro dogs” and unless you are running and napping under the same tree with them they have no desire to be anywhere without you.
 My girls follow me all the way to the shower and sit on the mat outside the shower door and I am home with them 24/7 so it’s not like they ever get a chance to miss me!
 We live in a 5 bedroom home that was my husband’s before we met; it is the largest house I’ve ever lived in but with 3 dogs I sometimes catch myself whining that “our house is so small!”.
 Even if I wanted to keep my girls outside, in a situation like this, where we all live so close even the slightest bark would upset my neighbors.
 That doesn’t bother me because I love having the dogs around me all the time.
 My husband and I just took a quiz to see how well we knew each other and one of the questions was – name 2 of my closest friends and he listed Debbie (you’ll see her commenting like crazy on my Facebook page, she’s awesome) and BEYONCE….and I don’t know the celebrity, he means OUR DOG!!!!
 Before I fully comprehended how pathetic that makes me sound I responded that ‘Beyonce isn’t my favorite – it always changes’.
 Haha!
 If you don’t read this section until you know me that will really give you a laugh but for now you might think I’m a bit nutty.
 These dogs are my children and I love them so much!